Intentionality, Literature, and Free Will: An Interview With Niklas Straetker

 The Gadfly: Is there any single philosophical problem that particularly interests you or recurs in your research?

-What I found interesting, and that's how literature came in, is that literature (or art in general) seems to be this hinge element that mediates between merely causal, empirical concerns, and our ability to be free or autonomous actors.
+What I found interesting is that literature (or art in general) seems to be this hinge element that mediates between merely causal, empirical concerns, and our ability to be free or autonomous actors.
 Let's take, for example, the categorical imperative, in the sense that art may make it possible to follow the categorical imperative, and thus to develop one's autonomy.
 Literature comes in because of the German playwright, philosopher, and historian Schiller.
 In Germany, he's more or less as famous as Goethe, and he wrote some great plays, but he also was a Kantian philosopher.
 His most famous philosophical work is called Letters on the Aesthetic Education of Man.
 In this work, Schiller argues that aesthetic experience enables us to reach, or at least increases our capacity for, autonomy and freedom -- which then would give art and literature a very important function.
 I said it was Kant and Schiller who influenced me very much, but then it was also Kafka, just through his texts.
-If we assume that art can, for whatever reason, change us and better us, I always had the feeling that Kafka's texts best exemplified that.
+If we assume that art can, for whatever reason, change us and better us, I always had the feeling that Kafka's texts best exemplified that ideal.
 The most quoted little saying of Kafka's, which has already turned into a cliche, is that "literature has to be the axe for the frozen sea within us."
 This is obviously a very philosophical function, if certain artworks enable you to make structural changes in your life.

 NS: Right now I'm working a lot on the intersection of literature, legal theory, and moral and legal philosophy.
 I'm particularly interested in the question of ‘madness’ and the resulting dispute between the legal system and the psychiatric system.
 The legal system needs to hold people accountable, but can basically only say that somebody is guilty, or that somebody deserves punishment, if they had the free will not to act.
 However, if somebody is ruled incapacitated or non-imputable, then you have to lock him away (in an insane asylum, for example) but you can’t blame him; the blameworthiness is gone.
 I've been researching how this rivalry between psychiatry and jurisprudence developed, looking in particular at the German-speaking context.
 In the 19th century, new disciplines like criminology and criminal psychiatry were trying to claim offenders by saying that they were medical cases rather than juristic cases.
 I'm looking at how authors reacted to this conundrum - this tension between the public needing to hold people accountable, and the psychiatrists and criminologists seeking to reclassify juristic cases as medical ones.
-You can find it in Kafka a lot.
+You can find this issue in Kafka a lot.
 Kafka had studied law and was writing around 1900, when there was this extreme fight between classic jurisprudence and this new kind of positivistic inductive jurisprudence.
 The problem also comes up in the works of the great Austrian author, Robert Musil.
 His most famous epic novel is called Man Without Qualities.
-There, you have this question of how to find some compromise between the need to impute blame and hold people accountable, and the new developments in the sciences which suggest that criminality is the product of deficient bodily or psychological structures, and therefore non-imputable.
+There, you have this question of how to find some compromise between the need to impute blame and hold people accountable, and the new developments in the sciences which suggested that criminality is the product of deficient bodily or psychological structures, and therefore non-imputable.
 Then maybe, the twist is how literature itself may interact with or intervene in this discussion.